Learn how to make soft Roti or Chapati, the famous Indian bread staple for North India. But later, it became the everyday food for the rest of India.

 - In a bowl, mix wheat flour, salt, and water.
 Add water little by little, as it should get watery.

-- With the help of rolling pin and any flat based vessel, and spread it gently into a thin flat layer.
+- With the help of rolling pin, spread it gently into a thin flat circle.

-- Drizzle a tsp of cooking oil or butter or ghee on both the sides of the roti / chapathi.
+- Drizzle a teaspoon of cooking oil on both the sides of the roti.

 Do not forget to check out another side dish recipe for roti, potato Kurma here in PepperBowl

-1. Add mashed potatoes or avocados along with chili powder and cumin powder for parathas.
+1. Add mashed potatoes or avocados, chili powder, and cumin powder for parathas.

 2. The dough should be soft and not watery.
-Leave them for 30min -45min for softer chapathies.
+Leave them for 30min -45min for softer chapatis.

-3. Add lukewarm water for kneading brings out much softer chapathies.
+3. Add lukewarm water for kneading; it brings out much softer chapatis.